briancaglioni/UnibgCourse-CloudMobileTechnologies/README.md

-# Unibg Course | Cloud & Mobile Techologies
+# Unibg Course | Cloud & Mobile Technologies
-Lessons, assignments and exercises of the Cloud and Mobile Techologies @Unibg.
+Lessons, assignments and exercises of the Cloud and Mobile Technologies @Unibg.

 https://en.unibg.it/ugov/degreecourse/51042